kit-wang/Firmware-Distribution-System/README.md

 2. Clone this repository
 3. Navigate into the `firmware/firmware` directory of the repository
 4. Run the command `make clean`, followed by `make`
-5. Navigate out of the firmware directories, and run the following commands
+5. Navigate out of the firmware directories, and run the following commands:

 `python tools/bl_build.py`